What is an Attending Physician Statement (APS)?

 It’s also essential to have the proper doctor(s) complete the APS.
 A nurse practitioner, social worker, or other healthcare providers may be able to provide this information.
 Still, the insurer may deny an APS provided by anyone who’s not your attending doctor.
 Requiring anyone other than your doctor to provide the statement could cause delays and lengthen your application timeline.

-Sometimes, insurers will request an APS from a specialist.
-For example, if mental health issues concern your insurer, they may request an APS from your psychiatrist (if you see one) instead of your physician.
+Sometimes, a life insurance company will request an APS from a specialist.
+For example, if an applicant has mental health issues that concern a life insurance company, they may request an APS form from a psychiatrist (if the applicant sees one) instead of your physician.
 Again, submitting an APS from the wrong doctor can cause delays and other issues with your application or benefits.

-An APS is one of many pieces of information that insurers use to determine your risk or eligibility for life or critical illness insurance.
+An APS is one of many pieces of information that insurers use to determine your risk or eligibility for term, whole life, or critical illness insurance.
 It’s not always required, but when it is, it’s a reasonably straightforward process.

-If you’re looking for life, critical illness, or disability insurance, PolicyAdvisor works with over 20 of Canada’s top insurance providers to get you the best coverage.
+If you’re looking for critical illness, disability insurance, or life insurance coverage PolicyAdvisor works with over 30 of Canada’s top insurance providers to get you the best coverage.
 Our experts are happy to answer any questions you have regarding life or critical illness insurance.

-- An Attending Physician Statement (APS) is a specific report requested by your potenital insurer.
+- An Attending Physician Statement (APS) is a specific report requested by your potential insurer when applying for life insurance coverage or other types of policies.

 - It is written by your doctor, and the information contained in the APS varies and depends on what your insurer is looking for.

-- Your insurer my request an APS from a specialist you've seen as opposed to your family doctor.
+- Your insurer may request an APS from a specialist you've seen as opposed to your family doctor.